How Do Orgasms Affect Erectile Dysfunction And Libido?

 Why did I feel this increased level of energy?
 Why did I get a razor-sharp focus?
 Why did I feel more alive and why did I need less sleep?

-I mean, I understand why my sex drive would jump.
+I mean, I understand why my sex drive jumped.
 But why these other effects..?

 One theory is that the more time that pass without having an orgasm, the more your genes push you to procreate.

 Your genes are basically whispering: ‘Hi – it’s been too long since you tried to pass us on to a new body – do it now!’

 And in order to push you towards procreating, you get more energy, become more confident, get a stronger libido, etc. As a result, you are more likely to find and impregnate a woman.

 This exact same experience (getting more energy and confidence, and feeling more alive), is also what other men in nofap forums have had.